- How do I determine which Payroll Processing Team is assigned to my department or college?

 - How do I pay an employee that did not get paid because the EPA was in routing after payroll was processed?

-- Once the EPA has finished routing, a supplement must be completed by the hiring department to pay the employee on the next biweekly payroll.
+- Once the EPA has finished routing, a supplement must be completed by the hiring department to pay a monthly paid employee on the next biweekly payroll.
 For employees on TimeTraq, process an adjustment with the next biweekly payroll.

 - What is a regular full-time employee?